zacbraddy/volteraspubquiz/.ai/helpers/architecture-decision.md

 Throughout the ADR creation process:

 1. **Context Gap Identification**:
-    - Actively identify where system prompt context about Flocast is missing
+    - Actively identify where system prompt context about Volteras Pub Quiz is missing
     - Note when architectural assumptions seem outdated or incomplete
     - Flag technology stack information that appears to be missing